 Exploring provides males and females age 10-20 the opportunity to learn about career fields, network with business leaders, and gain hands-on experience in a fun environment.

 To learn more, or to find a Scouting unit in your area, please visit beascout.scouting.org.

-Cub Scouts is a year-round program whose mission is to develop character and ethical decision making skills for boys in the first through fifth grades (7 to 10 years old).
+Cub Scouts is a year-round program whose mission is to develop character and ethical decision-making skills for boys and girls in kindergarten through fifth grades (5 to 10 years old).
 Cub Scouting is organized into groups called packs and dens, each of which is led by dedicated volunteer leaders who teach Cub Scouts fun, valuable lessons, help learn citizenship, and develop physical fitness.